Looking for things to do in Portrush, Ireland? You’ve landed in the right place!

 Regardless of whether you fancy admiring the coast from the comfort of the sand or if you’re feeling hardy and want to brave the chilly water, this place is well worth a visit.

 The West Strand (also known as ‘Mill Strand’) begins at the South Pier of the bustling Portrush Harbour.
-Grab a coffee from the town and set off on a ramble along the sand.
+Always use caution when entering the water!

 2. Then warm the bones with breakfast at Panky Doos

-If you’re in search of things to do in Portrush, Ireland, after a chilly swim or a brisk saunter along the sand, this next place should be right up your street.
+If you’re in search of things to do in Portrush after a chilly swim or a brisk saunter along the sand, this next place should be right up your street.

 Head over to Panky Doos on Eglinton Street to start your day the right way with a solid breakfast feed.

 Choose from a range of morning classics, although they do a mean range of pancakes here so bear that in mind if you want to give your breakfast an American twist.